jabraham777/Gesture_Controlled_Robotic_Car/index.md

 # Gesture Controlled Robotic Car
-I have been working to make a gesture controlled rover.
+I have been working to make a gesture controlled car.
 After hours of concentrated effort, I was able to create a robotic car that can move according to the movement of one's hand.
 I loved where the two worlds of physical engineering and software met to create a versatile and unique rover.
 This project has furthered my passion in the field as I have now gained a new understanding and appreciation of circuitry, motors, and coding.
 My biggest challenges were understanding the concepts of energy transfer, breadboarding, and soldering, but once I mastered the skills, creating a functional product was far easier.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|